rohan-mecheri/lstm-enhanced-predictive-maintenance/README.md

 ## Conclusion

 This project demonstrates the application of LSTM neural networks for predictive maintenance.
 Accurate RUL predictions can significantly enhance maintenance strategies, reduce downtime, and increase operational efficiency.
+The inclusion of a Flask server and API endpoint facilitates easy testing and integration, making the model readily deployable in real-world scenarios.